Our Story Part 3: Facing Off with the Monster

 The Tangled Web

-The thing about lies is, they have a way of coming back to bite you.
+Unfortunately, the thing about lies is, they have a way of coming back to bite you.
 We do not battle with flesh and blood my friends, but against evil powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 Our enemy prowls around like a roaring lion, looking for someone to devour!
-When we lie, we give the enemy a foothold, a tool he can use to weaken our resolve and pull us back into the darkness.
+When we lie, we give the enemy a foothold, a tool used to weaken our resolve and pull us back into the darkness.
 This was certainly the case with my love.
 The secrets he had kept from me were used to remind him that he was guilty, a wretched sinner who would never get it right.
 Why try?
 Despite the real progress he had made in defeating the monster of sexual addiction, it didn’t take very long for the lies to pull him back in.
 They aroused the feelings again and before he knew it he was not only back at it, but was worse off than he had ever been – having more affairs and telling more lies to cover them up.
 Only this time he was also trying to maintain all the new habits of being a loving, spiritual leader at home.
 Attempting to help me recover from the betrayal I knew about while simultaneously betraying me over and over again.
 It was unsustainable, obviously, but liars believe lies.
 He thought he could do it, he thought he could get away with it.
 But my love is a child of God and that means the Spirit of God resides within him and the Spirit of TRUTH does not abide with lies!

 Once again, God showed me what I needed to find in order to know what was going on.
 This one caught me totally off guard.
 I really thought things had changed.
 I came undone.
 I immediately confronted him and he rushed home from work to try to hold on to the very thin thread that was left of our marriage.
 While he was driving home I called his parents and pleaded for their help.
 They dropped everything and rushed over.
 I cried out to God with everything in me.
 I needed help that only He could give.